HardlyDifficult/Tutorials/Chapter1.md

 Unity encourages component based solutions, where you aim to offer a single mechanic per component.
 Here's a good [wikipedia article on component based](https://en.wikipedia.org/wiki/Component-based_software_engineering) design.
 Briefly, the advantages to this approach are:

  - Each script or component focuses on a single feature or mechanic, simplifying and making it easier to debug.
  - Components may be reused between different object types.
-If we had one master SpikeBall component and then created a similar enemy with a few different mechanics, reusing logic would be more challanging and we might copy paste parts to our new enemy compoment instead.
+If we had one master SpikeBall component and then created a similar enemy with a few different mechanics, reusing logic would be more challenging and we might copy paste parts to our new enemy component instead.

 </details>
 <details><summary>What's velocity and angularVelocity?</summary>